 MyCiti: A reliable, cost-effective, and safe transport system, MyCiti buses allow you to commute from the airport, outer suburbs, and the city centre.
 It is best to have a travel card.
 These cost a once-off fee of R35 and are available from appointed kiosks and participating retailers.
 Visit https://myciti.org.za/en/home/

-Car rentals: Most big car rental companies can be found just outside the terminal.
+Car rentals: Most big car rental companies can be found just outside the airport terminal.

 Shuttle: Shuttle services are available from the airport and operate 24/7, 365 days of the year.
 Visit www.airportshuttlecapetown.co.za to pre-book.

-The currency of South Africa is the South Africa Rand (ZAR).
+The currency of South Africa is the South African Rand (ZAR).
 The symbol is R and cents is c.